Morenia/FPES.luau/README.md

 # FPES.luau
 A script for FPE:S Remastered

+## Development Paused
+FPES.luau Development has been paused starting on May 18th of 2026 It still gonna be work until the devs decided to patch it.

 # What's happened
 Codeberg just suspended my account for no reason at all.